 Diploma in Geriatric Medicine

-Candidates to date have included the following healthcare professionals: GPs, Old age psychiatrists, Doctors in training, Nurses, Pharmacists, Physician associates (on the managed voluntary register), Occupational therapists, Physiotherapists, Osteopaths, and other allied health professionals.
+Candidates to date have included the following healthcare professionals: GPs, Old age psychiatrists, Doctors in training, Nurses, Pharmacists, Physician associates, Occupational therapists, Physiotherapists, Osteopaths, and other allied health professionals.

 Please go to the BGS page for lots of resources to support you and more information about the benefits of the exam.